jupyterhub/zero-to-jupyterhub-k8s/docs/source/administrator/upgrading/upgrade-1-to-2.md

 - `singleuser.networkPolicy.egress`

 you must review your configuration as additional default egress routes have been added.
-Previously `...networkPolicy.egress` controlled all egress but a new properties `...networkPolicy.egressAllowRules` add additional egress rules by default.
+Previously `*.networkPolicy.egress` controlled all egress but a new properties `*.networkPolicy.egressAllowRules` add additional egress rules by default.

-If you have configured `...networkPolicy.egress` for `hub`, `proxy.chp`, `proxy.traefik` or `singleuser` to restrict the permissions to establish outbound network connections, then this upgrade is likely to _escalate those permissions unless you revise your configuration_.
-The new configuration `...networkPolicy.egressAllowRules` are by default granting most of the egress permissions previously granted by default via the `...networkPolicy.egress` configuration, and `...networkPolicy.egress` are now by default not providing any permissions.
+If you have configured `*.networkPolicy.egress` for `hub`, `proxy.chp`, `proxy.traefik` or `singleuser` to restrict the permissions to establish outbound network connections, then this upgrade is likely to _escalate those permissions unless you revise your configuration_.
+The new configuration `*.networkPolicy.egressAllowRules` are by default granting most of the egress permissions previously granted by default via the `*.networkPolicy.egress` configuration, and `*.networkPolicy.egress` are now by default not providing any permissions.

 If you for example had overridden the previously very permissive default value